chriswernst/style-transfer-tensorflow/README.md

 The third line is the directory where the final images will be dropped.

 ## Training Style Transfer Networks
 `style.py` is what we'll use to train for a new artist's style.
-Training takes 4-8 hours on a AWS EC2 instance `p2.xlarge`. **Before you run this, you should run `setup.sh`**.
-Example usage:
+Training takes 4-8 hours on a AWS EC2 instance `p2.xlarge`.

 If you're like most of the world, you don't have access to a GPU for training, so we're going to have to setup an AWS instance.
-Thankfully, this is quite easy.
+Thankfully, this is quite easy, and fairly cheap.

 ### AWS Setup

 *(PLACEHOLDER)*

+### Training

+**Before you run the code below, you need to run `setup.sh` to get the VGG19 Model and training data** (note: the training data is ~12GB).

+Example usage for training(to be ran on the GPU):
 ```sh
 python style.py --style path/to/style/img.jpg \
   --checkpoint-dir checkpoint/path \